This accessibility statement applies to the Loretto Housing Association website.

 We plan to add missing text alternatives for images.
 When we publish new content we’ll make sure our use of images meet accessibility standards.

-Loretto is a member of Happy to Translate – a company set up to break down barriers between organisations and members of the communities they serve who have difficulty in communicating in spoken or written English.
+Loretto offers translation and interpretation through The Big Word – a company set up to break down barriers between organisations and members of the communities they serve who have difficulty in communicating in spoken or written English.
 How to request a translation:

 If you need to view website in another language we recommend using Google Translate.
 You can find Google translation options under ‘Translate’ in the footer of every website page on this site.
 You can also copy and paste the web address for this page into the URL field, then choose a language by selecting the drop down menu at the top-centre of the page.